-- (1) Goods or services above a transaction value of R200 000 (VAT included) and long-term contracts may only be procured through a competitive bidding process, subject to paragraph 11(2) of this Policy; and - (2) No requirement for goods or services above an estimated transaction value of R200 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process. - (3) The following information must be submitted by the senior manager responsible for the Vote to the CFO prior to the public advertisement of any bids in excess of R10 million (VAT included): - (a) Proof that budgetary provision exists for procurement of the goods, services and/or infrastructure projects; - (b) Any ancillary budgetary implications related to the bid, for example, if the project is for the acquisition of a municipal asset, does budgetary provision exist for the operation of the asset, maintenance costs relating to the asset, administration costs and rehabilitation/renewal costs: - (c) Any multi-year budgetary implications, for example, if a project will take more than one financial year, the estimated expenditure per financial year. - (4) Contracts above the value of R10 million (VAT included) may only be awarded to the preferred bidder after the Chief Financial Officer or his/her delegate has verified in writing that budgetary provision exists for the acquisition of the goods, infrastructure projects and/or services and that it is consistent with the Integrated Development Plan.
+(a) Goods or services above a transaction value of-

+- (i) R300 000 (VAT included), in the case of a local municipality; may be procured by the municipality only through a competitive bidding process, subject to paragraph 11(2); and - (b) that no requirement for goods or services above an estimated transaction value of- - (i) R300 000 (VAT included), in the case of a local municipality; may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process."

+The following information must be submitted by the senior manager responsible for the Vote to the CFO prior to the public advertisement of any bids in excess of R10 million (VAT included):

+- (a) Proof that budgetary provision exists for procurement of the goods, services and/or infrastructure projects; - (b) Any ancillary budgetary implications related to the bid, for example, if the project is for the acquisition of a municipal asset, does budgetary provision exist for the operation of the asset, maintenance costs relating to the asset, administration costs and rehabilitation/renewal costs; - (c) Any multi-year budgetary implications, for example, if a project will take more than one financial year, the estimated expenditure per financial year. - (2) Contracts above the value of R10 million (VAT included) may only be awarded to the preferred bidder after the Chief Financial Officer or his/her delegate has verified in writing that budgetary provision exists for the acquisition of the goods, infrastructure projects and/or services and that it is consistent with the Integrated Development Plan.